 Students and Teachers Restoring a Watershed

-A project of the Point Reyes Bird Observatory, the STRAW projects works with ranchers and private land owners to restore riparian and other habitat within Bay Area watersheds.
+A project of Point Blue Conservation, STRAW works with ranchers and private land owners to restore riparian and other habitat within Bay Area watersheds.

 Walker Creek Ranch Marin County Outdoor School

 Operated by the Marin County Office of Education, this program provides hands-on, field-based activities correlated to core State science standards curriculum.
 Situated on a 1700-acre former dairy ranch, they offer 4 or 5-day residential programs geared to 5th and 6th grade students.
 Older and younger age groups are considered, based on availability.